This article is a great place to start if you are thinking about homeschooling your children. Learn why homeschool makes sense for so many families.

-With homeschooling, you set up whatever schedule works best for you.
+With homeschooling, you set up whatever schedule works best for you (learn how to organize homeschool).
 My kids took classes online and through homeschool programs while homeschooling.
 Since homeschool academics can be done more efficiently than traditional school academics, they finish their school work with time to spare nearly every day.
 They used these regular school hours to pursue personal interests and practice instruments, freeing up their afternoons for choir practice and family time.

 #3: Homeschool Creates Opportunities to Interact with Different Age Groups